pankrator/filefly/README.md

 * **block-size** – size of the chunks the metadata server creates when building upload plans.
 * **data-servers** – comma-separated list of `host:port` pairs for data servers.
-  The metadata server picks targets in a simple round-robin order.
+  The metadata server picks targets in a simple round-robin order and reaches these addresses directly.
+* **advertised-data-servers** – optional comma-separated list of `host:port`
+  pairs matching the order of `data-servers`.
+When provided, the metadata server will advertise these public addresses to clients while persisting and communicating with the private addresses.
 * **storage_dir** – directory used by each data server process to persist block files.
 Defaults to `./blocks` when running `cmd/dataserver`.
 * **metadata-file** – optional path where the metadata server periodically writes